-5.1.1 Only persons who are trained in the proper operation of the carrier shall be authorized to operate the carrier.
-Operators shall be qualified as to visual, auditory, physical, and mental ability to safely operate the equipment according to Section 5 and all other applicable parts of this Standard.
+Only trained and authorized operators shall be permitted to operate a Personnel and Burden Carrier.
+Operators of Personnel and Burden Carriers shall be qualified as to visual, auditory, physical, and mental ability to safely operate the equipment according to Section 5 and all other applicable parts of this standard.